 Please bring your own mat, block, and blankets.
 All levels are welcome.

-Our Family Day Kids @ Katzen program offers children from ages 5-12 and their parents a unique opportunity to engage with current exhibitions and each create their own works of art in a hands-on experience.
-These bi-monthly art classes are held at 1 pm on Sunday directly outside of the museum entrance, unless otherwise noted.
-Cost is $20 per family of four per class and $5 for each additional child.
+The Kids@Katzen program offers children from ages 5-12 and their parents a unique opportunity to engage with current exhibitions and to each create their own work of art in a hands-on experience.
+The program is held once per season, usually on a Sunday afternoon.
+Cost is $10 per child, and free to museum members at the Family level and above.
 Advance online registration is suggested.
 Cash and check accepted prior to class.

-The cost is $20 per family of four and $5 for each additional child.
-Buy tickets online or by cash or check prior to the class.
+Buy tickets online or pay by cash or check prior to the class.

 Music in the Museum

-The AU Museum has partnered with the new music collective INTERFERENCE/Intermedia new music collective to create CONNECTED: MUSIC in the MUSEUM concert series to bring new music and new media to AU campus.
-INTERFERENCE is the Ensemble-in-Residence for the CONNECTED series.
-Formed at AU in 2015 by Steve Antosca, composer and Curator for New Music-in-Residence, William Brent, computer music specialist, and Nancy Jo Snider, cellist and Music Program Director.
+The AU Museum has partnered with the new music collective INTERFERENCE/Intermedia new music collective to bring new music and new media to AU campus.
+The collective was formed at AU in 2015 by Steve Antosca, composer and Curator for New Music-in-Residence, William Brent, computer music specialist, and Nancy Jo Snider, cellist and Music Program Director.
 The concerts focus on the use of technology in composition and performance utilizing a computer controlled multi-channel sound system to exploit the sonically unique and visually rich performance environment of the museum.
 These "Ambulatory Concert Experiences" encourage audience members to wander through and explore the museum during performances.